suzuki-shunsuke/buildflow/README.md

       shell_options:
       - -c
       command: echo hello
+      # environment variables
+      # In the environment variable name and value text/template can be used
+      env:
+        token: "{{ .Task.Config.Name.Text }}"
     # The condition whether the task is run.
     # The default is true.
     # The value should be true or false or a string which is an expression of antonmedv/expr.